Happy Eyeballs

-Years ago, when I was a junior developer at a certain devshop company, around 2019.
-There was an issue related to slow networking fetching, or at least that was what's written on the title of corresponding Jira ticket.
-Happened on the Project Manager's phone, a Samsung Galaxy one.
-I don't remember the model, but it was a phablet, and Samsung is infamous for their heavily Android-modified with questionable changes, compared to upstream Android repository.
+Years ago, when I was a junior developer at a certain dev shop around 2019, there was an issue related to slow network requests, or at least that's what was written in the title of the corresponding Jira ticket.
+It happened on the Project Manager's phone, a Samsung Galaxy One.
+I don't remember the model, but it was a phablet, and Samsung is infamous for their heavily modified Android ROMs with questionable changes compared to the upstream Android repository.

-Looking at the ticket detail, it seemed the issue only happened the first time it's launched.
-Not quite a "slowness", but more like the network request stucked at something, with no fallback, no timeout.
-The loading indicator is just there, menacingly.
+Looking at the ticket details, it seemed the issue only happened the first time the app was launched.
+It wasn't quite "slowness," but more like the network request was stuck on something, with no fallback and no timeout.
+The loading indicator just sat there menacingly.

-To add more to the weirdness, it only happened when using office's wifi, which was provided by FPT (a popular domestic ISP), using a semi-proprietary router.
-It did not happen on cellular connection.
+To add to the weirdness, it only happened when using the office Wi-Fi, which was provided by FPT (a popular domestic ISP) through a semi-proprietary router.
+It did not happen on cellular connections.

 Why?

-"What was the culprit?".
-If it was that easy to answer the question.
-Was the problem on server-side?
-Pretty sure it was not.
-The server was just a VPS instance, properly configured and one of the team member tried to make a throwaway app to connect to that server's API endpoints, it worked, on his phone, which was also an Android one.
+"What was the culprit?"
+That was easy to answer, wasn't it?
+Was the problem on the server side?
+I was pretty sure it wasn't.
+The server was just a VPS instance, properly configured, and one of the team members tried to make a throwaway app to connect to that server's API endpoints.
+It worked on his phone, which was also an Android device.

 It never happened on iOS.

-In the afternoon, at a latter date, when it was almost the end of working hour.
-An idea popped up in my head:
+In the afternoon, at a later date, when it was almost the end of the working day, an idea popped into my head:

 Things turned out to be very interesting.

-It's a fallback mechanism for applications that uses both IPv6 and IPv4.
+It's a fallback mechanism for applications that use both IPv6 and IPv4.

-Back then, IPv6 was not so popular in Vietnam, at least not explicitly.
-The router that was used, was semi-proprietary, and did not resolve the DNS properly.
-Reading up to this point, you may realize something: The server only had IPv4, behind a domain.
+Back then, IPv6 was not very popular in Vietnam, at least not explicitly.
+The router that was used was semi-proprietary and did not resolve DNS properly.
+Reading up to this point, you may realize something: the server only had IPv4, behind a domain.
 Many tools can be used to check against this.
 Such as: https://dnschecker.org/ipv6-compatibility-checker.php

 How did I prove my theory?
 I already knew React Native uses OkHttp under the hood.
 It is a great HTTP client library from Square.
 Looking at the build.gradle.kts file (formerly build.gradle), we can see: